passmarked/network/docs/gzip.internal.md

 -

-After enabling and configuring these properties NGINX can be restarted and you should not a immediate decrease in file sizes that the client has to download.
+After enabling and configuring these properties NGINX can be restarted and you should not see an immediate decrease in file sizes that the client has to download.

 ## Apache